GaloisField2718/near_inscriber/README.md

 ## Usage

 Usage is very easy and can be customised as wished.
 This configuration runs `near-cli-rs` on the mainnet, with `'100 Tgas'` and `sign-with-legacy-keychain` flag.
 The signer flag provided avoid to enter password for each transaction.
-It's less secure but required if we launch 100 mints with `mint_fuckneat.sh` for example (you don't want to enter 100 times your password, right ?).
+It's less secure but required if we launch 100 mints with `mint_fuckneat.sh` for example (you don't want to enter 100 times your password, right?).

 To configure your wallet with `near-cli-rs` as `legacy-keychain` I provided a small documentation into `quick_tuto_near-cli-rs` folder.